 The world ended in 2022, and we could only rebuild on the bones left behind.

 I have scoured all of the documentation we've recovered.
-This includes the new collection escavated and decrypted at great expense from site US97, "Pentagon".
+This includes the new collection excavated and decrypted at great expense from site US97, "Pentagon".
 We had thought the central military intelligence of an old world superpower would house more data.
 Disappointingly, it seems even they didn't know who exactly fired the first shot of the Bombings, or why.

 I begin to think it does not matter.
 The end result was simply that everything burned.